SIPp/sipp/docs/installation.rst

 ````````````````

 Unstable release: all new features and bug fixes are checked in
-`SIPp's SVN`_ repository as soon as they are available.
+`SIPp's master tree`_ repository as soon as they are available.

 .. note::
   Use the unstable release if you absolutely need a bug fix or a feature